Scalingo/documentation/_posts/getting-started/2000-01-01-migrate-from-shelly-cloud.md

 ### Memcaching

-On Shelly Cloud, each of your servers is running a Memcache server.<br>
+On Shelly Cloud, each of your servers is running a Memcache server.
 On Scalingo, you can use Redis to fill the same purpose.

 Usefull links: [Ruby web server]({% post_url /languages/ruby/2015-06-23-web-server %}).